omelhus/VBNXT.Console/README.md

 Start with installing the [StrawberryShake Extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=ChilliCream.strawberryshake-visualstudio).
 This contains a GraphQL language server that will give you autocomplete when you write queries and mutations.

-This also requires you to run the latest version of Visual Studio 2022 (17.2).
+This also requires you to run the latest version of Visual Studio 2022 (17.2), or just the latest version of the dotnet sdk.

 ## Obtain client id and secret